ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[function-declaration](#user-content-function-declaration)_;

-A circuit declaration defines a circuit type.
-It is straightforward.
+A circuit declaration defines a circuit type, as consisting of member variables and functions.
-This could be called 'circuit-definition' instead, but see the comments about the 'declaration' rule below.

 <a name="circuit-declaration"></a>
 ```abnf